esandovalp/obsidian_v.1/vault_v1/Talking to Strangers.md

 “Plath’s protagonist wasn’t looking to kill herself.
 She was looking for a way to kill herself.
 And not just any method would do.
 That’s the point of coupling: behaviors are specific.
 She needed to find a method that fit.
 And on that cold February night, the method that fit for Sylvia Plath happened to be right there in her kitchen.”

+“Don’t look at the stranger and jump to conclusions.
+Look at the stranger’s world.”

+## Chapter Eleven.
+Case Study: The Kansas City Experiments